mathiasare/SIREN-ImageColorizerProject/index.md

 img_siren = Siren(in_features=48*48, out_features=3*48*48, hidden_features=3*48*48, hidden_layers=3, outermost_linear=True)
 ```

+It ensures that the model is correctly initialized and can learn from training.

 The model trained consists of 3 layers fully connected with sinus activation function.
 In order to maintain a size of the model reasonable (less than 5Gb), the images are reduced to 48*48 pixels.
 The input consists of a black and white image, and the output is the RGB image.
 The model is trained on batches of size 70, on a dataset of 720 images representing beaches.
 In the following results, each image is provided from left to right as:
 - output of the model
 - initial RGB image